 To request permission to register in this course, and to discuss topic ideas, please contact the course coordinator.
-If you are registering through the financial aid office, you must still contact the course coordinator to seek permission, even if your financial aid has been approved.
-Please allow plenty of time to discuss topic ideas before your registration deadline.
+Students registering through the financial aid office must still contact the course coordinator to seek permission, even if their financial aid has been approved.
+Please allow plenty of time to discuss topic ideas before the registration deadline.

 Overview

-Students in ENGL 492 complete an extended research and writing project under the direction of a professor.
-The topic for the project will be determined by consultation between the student and the professor.
+Students in ENGL 492 will complete a Work-Integrated Learning project under the direction of a professor.
+The topic for the project will be determined through consultation between the student and the professor.

-While the choice of topic is flexible, it may be limited by the research and teaching interests of the faculty in the Centre for Humanities.
-Students are encouraged to exercise imagination and creativity in the project that they propose and to develop a topic that is significant, compelling, and speaks to their particular interests.
+While the choice of workplace experience is flexible, it may be limited by the research, teaching, and professional interests of the faculty in the Centre for Humanities, as well as by the professional contacts currently available to provide work.
+Students are encouraged to exercise imagination and creativity in the project that they propose and to develop work experience that is significant, compelling, and speaks to their interests.

 Outline

-Early on in the course students will complete a project proposal that includes the goals, procedures, and deadlines for completing the different phases of the work.
-The course of study will normally culminate in the production of a major scholarly paper.
+Early in the course students will complete a project proposal that includes the goals, procedures, and deadlines for completing the different phases of the work.
+The course of study will culminate with the Finished Project Report, in which you will reflect on your work experience.

 There are three specifications on scholarly projects for this course: